 Harbour city ferries also offer the option to buy tickets to one of their special cruises however these are BYO and at $90 per person with no alcohol and or comfy seating they are not really worth the price in my view.

-From the North – Off the cliffs at Mosman and Middle head and Headland Park
+From the North – Mosman and Middle Head

 Where: Georges Heights lookout along the Taronga to Balmoral Beach walk